SIDS-Experiment/Documentation/Instruction/README.md

 Steps to getting the S/As running:

-## RSA51/RSA52
+## RSA50s

-1. Launch the spectrum analyzer application.
+1. Launch the spectrum analyzer application
+2. Align the instrument by `Tools -> Alignments -> Align Now`
-2. Load the last acquired file from `C:\\oscillation\`.
+3. Load the last acquired file from `C:\\oscillation\`
-3. Press the `Acquire` button and check the `Sampling parameters` tab to see if the proper acq. bandwidth and acquisition length are set (19.5/39.1kHz and 70s).
+4. Press the `Acquire` button and check the `Sampling parameters` tab to see if the proper acq. bandwidth (19.5/39.1 kHz for RSA51/RSA52) and acquisition length (70 s) are set
-4. Press the `Trigger` button and check that on the left side `Triggered` is selected and that `Save acquisition on trigger` is selected in the `Action` tab.
+5. Press the `Trigger` button and check that on the left side `Triggered` is selected and that `Save acquisition on trigger` is selected in the `Action` tab
-5. Move the mouse to the bottom of the screen
+6. Press the `Run/Stop` button to start acquiring data

 # Electron cooler
 Check the electron cooler screen